Andrew Horatio Reeder- First Governor of Kansas

 Kansas Territory

-A week later, in company with two of the Territorial Judges — William Johnston and Rush Elmore — he started on a tour through the territory, which occupied his time until November 7th.
-Upon the slavery question, Governor Reeder was in sympathy with Stephen A. Douglas, United States Senator from Illinois, and supported the Kansas-Nebraska Act.
+A week later, in company with two of the Territorial Judges — William Johnston and Rush Elmore — he started on a tour through the territory, which occupied his time until November 7.
+Upon the slavery question, Governor Reeder sympathized with Stephen A. Douglas, a United States Senator from Illinois, and supported the Kansas-Nebraska Act.
 When Governor Reeder came into the territory, many assumed that he would allow himself to be manipulated by pro-slavery advocates.

-On March 30, 1855, one of the biggest voting frauds in the nation took place, when neighboring Missourians came into Kansas Territory to vote illegally on the issue of Kansas being admitted into the U.S. as a free state or a slave state.
-The incident would eventually lead to the territory closer Kansas-Missouri Border War.
+On March 30, 1855, one of the biggest voting frauds in the nation took place when neighboring Missourians came into Kansas Territory to vote illegally on the issue of Kansas being admitted into the U.S. as a free state or a slave state.
+The incident eventually led to the territory closer to the Kansas-Missouri Border War.

 Voting in Kansas